rlivingsus/misc/AllBooks.md

 - Hunter, Georgia: We were the Lucky Ones
 - Huxley, Aldous: Brave New WOrld
 - Iger, Robert: The RIde of a Lifetime
+- Imbler, Sabrina: How Far the Light Reaches: A Life in Ten Sea Creatures
+- Irby, Samantha: Wow, No Thank You
 - Isaacson, Walter: Einstein: His Life and Universe
 - Ishiguro, Kazuo: Klara and the Sun, The Buried Giant, The Remains of the Day, Never Let me go
 - Jackall, Robert: Moral Mazes
 - Jackson, John: One Nation under Drones
 - Jackson, Phil: Eleven Rings
+- Jacobs, AJ: The Know It All
+- Jaku, Eddie: The Happiest Man on Earth
+- Jay, Joshua: How Magicians Think
 - Jean, Emiko: Mika in Real Life; Tokyo Ever After
-- Jemisin, NK: Emergency Skin; The Stone Sky
+- Jemisin, NK: The World we Make; The City we became; Emergency Skin; The Stone Sky
 - Jiang, Jia: Rejection Proof
 - Johnson, Micaiah: The Space between Worlds
 - Jonasson, Jonas: The 100-Year-Old Man who Climbed out the Window and Disappeared